 Eventually, damage depletes a barrier's reserves.
-A craft that has multiple barrier facings can juggle its reserves around, but there's still less to play with.
+A craft with multiple barrier facings can juggle its reserves around, but there remains a finite amount of total energy.

 As long as a barrier is not fired upon, it is capable of recharging its reserves.

-In fact, taking negligible damage essentially means "taking so little damage that the barrier regenerates from it right away".
-With proper power - that usually happens through the actions of roleplayers such as tapping in auxiliary power, or choosing not to fire weapons, or having a power armor hide behind cover and wait - reserves for any facings available can be safely recovered at a rate of 50% every 10 to 15 seconds (3% to 5% per second, depending on rate of activity).
+In fact, taking negligible damage can mean "taking so little damage that the barrier regenerates from it right away".
+With proper power - that usually happens through the actions of roleplayers such as tapping in auxiliary power, choosing not to fire weapons or having a power armor hide behind cover and wait - reserves for any facings available can be safely recovered at a rate of 50% every 10 to 15 seconds (3% to 5% per second, depending on rate of activity).

 Depleting a barrier by excess causes an overload which renders that barrier facing inoperable for 15 seconds while the barrier emitter is reset (think of it as reseting a tripped fusebox).
-Certain systems such as capacitor reserves on the M2 Mindy and M6 Daisy power armor are designed to 'hot restart' a barrier.
+Certain systems, such as capacitor reserves on the M2 Mindy and M6 Daisy power armor, are designed to 'hot restart' a barrier.